 LIFX Mini – The standard model is a multicolor bulb that is both dimmable and tunable.
 Like previous iterations, this bulb produces rich colors across the spectrum.
 It’s one of the best quality color LED bulbs on the market and I’d even rank it ahead of the Hue when it comes to color.

 LIFX Mini White – This LED bulb works as a 60W equivalent dimmable bulb that illuminates at a soft white temperature (2700K).
 The output was consistent and matched name brand 60W equivalent LED bulbs we’ve used before.
 It’s your standard dimmable light bulb with smart features attached.

 LIFX Mini Day & Dusk – This is identical to the Mini White with the exception that it is tunable.
 This means you can adjust the color temperature of the bulb.
 It ranges from 1500K on up to 4000K.
 While we like the idea of this bulb, it doesn’t reach 5000K which are dubbed “daylight” bulbs.
 As someone who prefers the whiter light during the day (especially in an office), I was disappointed in that.
 While the bulb produced great light, we did notice the lumen output seemed to drop a bit when you got closer to the temperature extremes on both ends.
 It was unfortunately our least favorite bulb of the three.

-It’s worth mentioning that the LIFX Mini Smart LED Bulbs will not work on a dimmer switch.
+It’s worth mentioning that these bulbs will not work on a dimmer switch.
 Dimming must be done either through the app or using voice controls.